Tong Zeng: For countries that have committed the "holocaust" to civilians, they must apologize and compensate

 In May 2014, China's World War II victims submitted claim materials to China's Shandong court and sued Japan's Mitsubishi company.
 Tong Zeng told Reuters at the time, dozens of wartime compensation suits had been filed in Japan against the Japanese government and companies associated with the country's wartime aggression in the first half of the 20th century, including World War II.
 Almost all of them have been rejected by Japanese courts.
 This case of suing Japan's Mitsubishi company has also attracted the attention of the media in some Southeast Asian countries.

 On July 15, 2014, an area in Hebei Province of China entrusted Tong Zeng's NGO to sue the Japanese government.
 1298 villagers were killed and 96 were injured during a massacre by Japanese troops on January 25, 1941, in the Panjiayu Village of North China's Hebei province.

 On August 11, 2014, Tong Zeng delivered a letter to Japan's Ambassador and asked the Emperor of Japan to return Chinese cultural relics.
 Chinese state media also reported Chinese NGO seeks return of ancient relic from Japan.
 The AFP issued a news report for this purpose, especially quoting a sentence by Tong Zeng "What we try to recover is not just the relic itself, but also a symbol of international justice."
+Jane Perlez is the president of the Beijing branch of the New York Times, specializing in interviews with Tong Zeng and others, and providing more extensive coverage.
 An art website forwarded the news and got 390000 people's praise.
 On November 22, 2022, thanks to the cooperation and promotion between Tong Zeng and Japanese lawyers for many years, the Japanese civil society appealed to the Japanese government to return the Chinese cultural relics seized during the war to China.
+On June 8, 2023, Mr. Tong Zeng wrote a letter to the Japanese government requesting the return of Chinese cultural relics in front of the Yasukuni Shrine in Japan.